ce24resch11001-iith/wrf-playground/02_Geographical_Data/README.md

 Topics covered:

-* LCZ dataset overview
+* CGLC-MODIS-LCZ dataset overview and LCZ classification
-* Installation and directory placement
+* WRF-WPS integration through `GEOGRID.TBL` and `namelist.wps`
-* `GEOGRID.TBL.ARW_LCZ` configuration
-* Running `geogrid.exe` with LCZ data and example images
+* Verification and visualization of LCZ land-use data

 Applications: Enhanced representation of urban morphology for urban climate and urban heat island simulations in WRF.